Galois actions on homotopy groups: Introduction

 Section \ref{rftypes} contains technical results showing how to extend the machinery of Section \ref{algtypes} to relative and filtered homotopy types.
 The former facilitate $p$-adic Hodge theory, while the latter are developed in order to study quasi-projective varieties.
 We also explore what it means for a pro-discrete group to act algebraically on a homotopy type.
 In Section \ref{galoisactions}, we investigate properties of homotopy types endowed with algebraic Galois actions.

-In Section \ref{finite}, the techniques of \cite{weight1} for studying Galois actions on algebraic groups then extend the finite characteristic results of \cite{gal} to non-nilpotent and higher homotopy groups.
+In Section \ref{finite}, the techniques of \cite{weight1} for studying Galois actions on algebraic groups then extend the finite characteristic results of \cite{gal} to non-nilpotent and higher pro-$\Ql$-algebraic homotopy groups.
 The results are similar to \cite{mhs}, substituting Frobenius actions for Hodge structures.
-Over finite fields, formality of the pro-$\Q_l$-algebraic homotopy type of a smooth projective variety (Theorem \ref{formal}) follows from Lafforgue's Theorem and Deligne's Weil II theorems.
-For quasi-projective varieties, Corollary \ref{qformal} establishes a property we call quasi-formality, analogous to Morgan's description of the rational homotopy type (\cite{Morgan}).
+Over finite fields, Theorem \ref{formal} uses Lafforgue's Theorem and Deligne's Weil II theorems to show that the pro-$\Ql$-algebraic homotopy type of a smooth projective variety is formal --- this means that it can be recovered from cup products on cohomology of local systems.
+For quasi-projective varieties, Corollary \ref{qformal} establishes a related property we call quasi-formality, which is analogous to Morgan's description of the rational homotopy type (\cite{Morgan}) in terms of the Leray spectral sequence.

-Over local fields in unequal characteristic, smooth specialisation suffices to adapt results from finite characteristic for varieties with good reduction.
+Section \ref{local} then addresses the same question, but over local fields.
+In unequal characteristic, smooth specialisation suffices to adapt results from finite characteristic for varieties with good reduction.
 In equal characteristic, we show how pro-$\Q_p$-algebraic homotopy types relate to the framework of $p$-adic Hodge theory.
-Lemma \ref{crisequiv} is a reworking of Olsson's non-abelian $p$-adic Hodge theory, and this has various consequences for Galois actions on Artin-Mazur homotopy groups (Theorems \ref{outercris}--\ref{crisqformal}).
+Proposition \ref{crisequiv} is a reworking of Olsson's non-abelian $p$-adic Hodge theory, and this has various consequences for Galois actions on Artin--Mazur homotopy types (Theorems \ref{outercris}--\ref{crisqformal}).
+Explicitly, the homotopy type becomes formal as a Galois representation only after tensoring with the ring $B_{\cris}^{\sigma}$ of Frobenius-invariant periods, which means that the Hodge filtration is the only really new structure on the relative Malcev homotopy type (Remark \ref{finalrks}.2).